jakejacobsen975/youface-Graphical-Network/README.md

 Security: User data stored securely, protected against SQL injection.
 Quality Attributes: User-friendly, reliable, compatible, and maintainable website.
 Business Rules: Prevent bots and fake accounts, allow user customization, provide truthful privacy policy.

+# Assignment description

+YouFace is a mock social media platform.
+Originally designed as an assignment for CS 1410, it has been simplified and modernized for CS 2450.
+This repository houses a rough implementation of the completed version of the original assignment, yet still provides only minimal functionality.
+Your group will take this social media baseline and make it your own.
+Consider yourselves a small startup with a new and unique take on the social media market.